Skip to content

 “One physiatrist expressed an interest in building a part-time practice performing only electromyography (EMG).
 That physician was obviously well informed about medical billing, and he desired to build a practice with only high-level billable codes.
 If you entered into practice with this physiatrist on a production-based compensation, what type of practice could you expect to build and how much money might you earn monthly?
 First, you need to determine the primary needs of the patient population in the practice area.

 “As an employee, you will receive financial compensation based on a salary guarantee, production or a combination of both.
 A salary guarantee is an amount you can bank on, literally, and it may be a great way to start up your practice.
 However, no group will want to continue to pay you more than you earn.
 It just isn’t good business.
-That means it is expected that your gross charges will increase as you build your practice.
+That means it is expected that your gross charges will increase as your practice grows.
 Your earning potential will typically be production-based, or tied to the revenue you generate for your group.
 This is an important point to consider as you begin your contract negotiations.

 “Production is typically not the best option for a start-up practice for several reasons.
 It takes an investment of time and money to build a practice, and this may be one of the most underestimated aspects of medical practice start-up.
 Retirement benefits within a group practice may exceed those available in hospital-owned practices — a notable advantage.
 Group practices tend to invest the maximum allowable amount — $30,000 annually — into each retirement plan for each physician in the group.
 In some groups, that money is self-directed, so each physician can elect their own investment options independently of the group.
 Hospitals, however, have a different set of governmental guidelines as not-for-profit or for-profit entities and are thereby limited in the amount that they can invest in the retirement plan for their employed physicians.